Do You Need to Study Vocabulary to Gain Fluency?

-Do you really need all that endless drilling?
 The truth is that traditional ways of learning vocabulary can hurt your progress.
+Cramming, drilling, and boring memorization will never work.
 The trick is knowing how to study vocabulary so that it supports your goal of attaining foreign language fluency.

 The first part of learning how to remember better vocabulary is to understand how the brain remembers.
 Your brain is highly adaptive.
 It’s always trying to figure out how to optimize your life by filtering out information that doesn’t have any relevance to you.
 At the same time, when it realizes that it needs to learn information to function, it adapts to support memory.